robyftp/Tree/README.md

-## A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.